 Jaunt Megaverse: One of many multi-virch organisations centered around entertainment, specifically the creation and operation of games.
 Jaunt is arguably the most successful gaming operation in Quint.
-It's members have created thousands of different popular games and have one awards from NoCoZo entertainment services for their focus of making the characteristics of their virch worlds fit perfectly with the games intended to be played there.
+Its members have created thousands of different popular games and have won awards from NoCoZo entertainment services for their focus of making the characteristics of their virch worlds fit perfectly with the games intended to be played there.
 Popular games include Blight Hunt, the Habilisation franchise and Chesset.

 Caima's Diorama: Less than a thousand years old this virch is famous for being created by a recent immigrant to Quint.
 Caima Tarragan was born on Jafalgia where, like many of the residents, she endeavoured to contribute to the arts.
 Before her first century of life was done she became disillusioned with the techniques available to her on the reserve world.
 She travelled the Nexus for a time, creating "interactive environments" inspired by social interaction she observed.
 Meeting little recognition she ended up uploading into Quint where she created a virch that anyone was free to come to.
 The first arrivals in this virch found it little more than a default world, an infinite plane in an empty sky.
 The ruleset was strict, preventing them from editing the environment in any way.
 Many left and interest remained minimal until it was observed that the world had subtly changed.
 Patterns of colour and texture along with ghost like objects were appearing on the plane. these creations seemed to be expressions of the curiosity and disappointment met by the first visitors.
 Artistically interested visitors stayed for a time to observe these changes and before long it was realised that Caima (now embodied as the virch) was continuing her art, altering the environment to express artistically what she observed in the people within it.
 The Diorama, as it came to be known, is now a incredibly complex world with over one hundred million permanent residents.
 Caima herself does not directly reveal herself or communicate with anyone, something that has resulted not only in artistic fame but a minor cult dedicated to her worship.